+Chairman : Head of the Department

+Members : Coordinator

+Two Faculty members nominated by the Head of the

+Department

-Chairman : Dean/Head of the Department Members : Coordinator Two Faculty members nominated by the Dean/Head of the Department Member Convener : Faculty member nominated by Dean/Head of the Department
+Member Convener : Faculty member nominated by the Head of the Department

-- a) Approval of Seminar topic/s and Internships. - b) Formulation of Rubrics for Evaluation. - c) Evaluation of Seminar/ Internships. - d) Furnish the details of evaluation to concerned Dean/HOD.
+- a) Approval of Seminar topic/s and Internships. - b) Formulation of Rubrics for Evaluation. - c) Evaluation of Seminar/ Internships. - d) Furnish the details of evaluation to concerned HOD.